 H. 317 propose to change current use valuation from its current formula to a flat rate of 25% of fair market value.
 It remains on the wall in House Ways and Means.

-H.325 The bill to ban bestiality is on the wall in House Judiciary.
+H.325 The bill to ban bestiality has been rolled into the Bunny Bill S. 12

 H.328 This bill proposes a ban on the use of Round-up/ glyphosate.
 It remains on the wall in House Agriculture and Forestry, but there was some explanatory testimony by VAAFM on its relative toxicity.